 - Rice milk is an option, but it often contains large amounts of sugar and no fat, and some people may be sensitive to grains.

 I recommend avoiding soy milk.
-While it does contain fat, carbohydrates, and protein, soy is the third most common reactive food, and we don’t want to replace one reactive food with another reactive one!
+While it does contain fat, carbohydrates, and protein, soy is the third most common reactive food for those with Hashimoto’s, and we don’t want to replace one reactive food with another reactive one!

 - To make cream cheese, soak 1 cup of cashews in water overnight, then blend them with ¼ cup of water, and 1 tablespoon of lemon juice in a blender, such as the Vitamix.

 - For shredded cheese, the Daiya brand makes a gluten, dairy and soy-free “cheese” that can be used in place of cheddar, mozzarella, and Pepperjack cheese on pizzas, casseroles and the like.
 They also have a cheesecake, made with a gluten-free crust.

 - So Delicious Dairy Free makes a coconut milk-based ice cream in a variety of flavors.

 - You can also try Yonanas, which is an awesome machine that turns frozen bananas into ice cream.

 - Coconut oil works very well as a butter substitute for most purposes.

 - Duck fat is another tasty alternative.